jdkato/prose/README.md

 }
 ```

+`PerceptronTagger` is a port of Textblob's "fast and accurate" [POS tagger](https://github.com/sloria/textblob-aptagger).
 It performs quite well on NLTK's `treebank` corpus:

 | Library | Accuracy | Time (sec) |
 |:--------|---------:|-----------:|